Skip to main content

 Research Excellence Framework (REF)

-Information on the Research Excellence Framework (REF) for assessing our research.
+Information on the Research Excellence Framework (REF) for assessing our research quality and impact.

 Introduction